aws-samples/drs-tools/drs-synch-ec2-tags-and-instance-type/README.md

 Configuration is accomplished via AWS environment variables.
 These are set when the [drs_synch_ec2_tags_and_instance_type_lambda.yaml](drs_synch_ec2_tags_and_instance_type_lambda.yaml) AWS Lambda function is deployed via the parameter options presented by the CloudFormation template:

-* **DRS_ASSUME_ROLE_NAME**: The name of the AWS IAM role that the synch_source_server_tags AWS Lambda function assumes in the DRS account.
+* **DRS_ASSUME_ROLE_NAME**: The name of the AWS IAM role that the drs_synch_ec2_tags_and_instance_type AWS Lambda function assumes in the DRS account.
 This role grants the AWS lambda function rights to describe the DRS source servers and update the tags.
 * **DRS_ACCOUNT_NUMBER**: The AWS account ID where the DRS service is configured and replicating EC2 instances.
 * **DRS_REGION**:  The AWS Region where the DRS service is configured and replicating EC2 instances.
 * **SOURCE_ACCOUNT**:   The AWS account ID containing the source EC2 instances that are being replicated to DRS.
 You should not need to update this value, it is automatically identified by CloudFormation as the account where the lambda function is deployed.